jiggy-ai/jiggybase/docs/FAQ.md

 Some PDFs contain settings that prohibit text extraction or printing.
 We are unable to process these to access the text content and will produce an error message.

-### Sometimes ChatGPT doesn't use JiggyBase when it should.
-How to make ChatGPT use JiggyBase?

-The simplest way is to start your query with a reference to JiggyBase.
-We have found that starting a chat with "per jiggybase," usually puts the GPT in the right mood to use JiggyBase.
-You can also open with something like "in jiggybase collection XYZ," to further guide it.

-### How can I get ChatGPT to provide references?

-When JiggyBase searches your collections on behalf of ChatGPT, JiggyBase returns a lot of additional metadata along with the document content to help the GPT model make better sense of it all.
-We also include a reference URL which can be used to access each portion of the original text material.

-ChatGPT will often provide these reference URLS on its own, but if it doesnt you can ask it to "provide references".
-We are working to improve the presentation of the reference material and eventually want to be able to show you the relevant material in the format of the original document.

-### ChatGPT plugin gives the error message "Error communicating with plugin service.
-Please try again later."

-The fix is to uninstall the JiggyBase plugin and re-install it.
-We are still investigating if something on our side leads to this issue or if it is an OpenAI issue.